Unified Embodied VLM Reasoning with Robotic Action via Autoregressive Discretized Pre-training: Introduction

-To address these issues and provide a principled diagnostic framework, we introduce the Embodied Reasoning Intelligence Quotient (ERIQ), a large-scale benchmark for embodied reasoning in robotic manipulation.
-ERIQ decouples cognitive reasoning from motor control, enabling independent quantification of embodied reasoning without confounding action execution errors.
-ERIQ comprises 6K+ embodied question-answer pairs across four key reasoning dimensions.
-This scale enables comprehensive evaluation of reasoning capabilities, and provides a rich source of diverse reasoning scenarios for systematic analysis of the reasoning-generalization relationship.
-Empirical analysis on ERIQ reveals a strong positive correlation between VLM reasoning capabilities and end-to-end VLA generalization performance (detailed in Section~\ref{sec:experiments}), suggesting that reasoning capabilities significantly influence generalization.
+To address the lack of a systematic way to diagnose this tension, we first introduce the Embodied Reasoning Intelligence Quotient (ERIQ), which stands as the first large-scale closed-loop benchmark for embodied reasoning in robotic manipulation.
+ERIQ provides a solution to the evaluation bottleneck by decoupling cognitive reasoning from motor control, which enables the independent quantification of reasoning without confounding action execution errors.
+The benchmark comprises over 6,000 question-answer pairs across four key dimensions: Spatial Perception \& Grounding, Task Planning \& Monitoring, Error Detection \& Recovery, and Human Intent Understanding.
+By incorporating reactive dimensions such as error recovery and intent anticipation, ERIQ provides a comprehensive lens into the ability of a model to reason within a dynamic, closed-loop environment.
+Our empirical analysis on ERIQ reveals a strong positive correlation between VLM reasoning capabilities and end-to-end VLA performance, providing evidence that reasoning capacity is a primary driver of generalization.